GMenne/GMenne.github.io/index.md

 ---

 Welcome to my GitHub portfolio.
 I've selected a few Repositories that highlight work I've done.
 Use the table below to determine the technical skills that comprise each project.
+Each project and skill combination has a bar ranking from zero (blank) to 3 (max rank).
+A rank of 3 indicates that skill is highly utilized, while a blank cell indicates that skill in not utilized in that project.

 Project/Repo Name | Python | R | SQL | Machine Learning | Statistical Analysis | Data Management
 --- | --- | --- | --- | --- | --- | ---